microsoft/vcpkg-tool/docs/localization.md

 ### Parameters

-Each placeholder in a localized format string must have a corresponding parameter in this list.
+If the message contains placeholders, each one must have a corresponding parameter.
-It should look something like `(msg::arg1, msg::arg2)`.
+For example, `"Installing {package_name}:{triplet}"` should have the parameter list `(msg::package_name, msg::triplet)`.
 This allows us to make sure that we don't have format errors, where one forgets a placeholder, or adds an extra one.
 Each parameter in the list should be used in the message.